gluonhq/scenebuilder/README.md

 ### How to run Scene Builder ###

-You can run it with Gradle:
+You can run it with Maven:

 `mvn javafx:run -f app`